A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method: Introduction

-The aim of this paper is to provide a comprehensive optimisation analysis of discrete gradient methods.
-While these methods have a thorough foundation in the setting of geometric integration, only recently have they been considered as optimisation schemes, leaving several gaps in our understanding of their properties.
+The aim of this paper is to give a comprehensive optimisation analysis of discrete gradient methods.
+While having a solid theoretical foundation in geometric integration, the methods have only recently been explored as optimisation schemes, leaving several gaps in our understanding of their properties.

 To this end, we address several theoretical questions.
-Namely, we prove well-posedness of the implicit update equation \eqref{eq:dg_method}, propose efficient and stable methods for solving the update equation, and we obtain convergence rates of the methods for different classes of objective functions.
+Namely, we prove well-posedness of the implicit update equation~\eqref{eq:dg_method}, propose efficient and stable methods for solving the update equation, and obtain convergence rates of the methods for different classes of objective functions.
 Furthermore, we provide various numerical examples to see how the methods perform in practice.

 In \secref{sec:dg} we define discrete gradients and introduce the four discrete gradient methods considered in this paper.
-In \secref{sec:existence}, we prove that the discrete gradient equation (the update formula) \eqref{eq:dg_method} is well-posed, meaning that for any time step \(\tau_k > 0\) and \(x^k \in \RR^n\), a solution \(x^{k+1}\) exists, under mild assumptions on \(V\).
+In \secref{sec:existence}, we prove that the discrete gradient equation (the update formula)~\eqref{eq:dg_method} is well-posed, meaning that for any time step \(\tau_k > 0\) and \(x^k \in \RR^n\), a solution \(x^{k+1}\) exists, under mild assumptions on \(V\).
 Using Brouwer's fixed point theorem, this is the first existence result for the discrete gradient equation without a bound on the time step.
-In \secref{sec:fixed_point}, we propose an efficient and stable method for solving the discrete gradient equation and prove convergence guarantees, building on the ideas of Norton and Quispel \citep{nor14}.
+In \secref{sec:fixed_point}, we propose an efficient and stable method for solving the discrete gradient equation and prove convergence guarantees, building on the ideas of~\cite{nor14}.

 In \secref{sec:analysis_time_step}, we analyse the dependence of the iterates on the choice of time step, and obtain estimates for preferable time steps in the cases of \(L\)-smoothness and strong convexity.
 In \secref{sec:convergence_rate}, we establish convergence rates for convex functions with Lipschitz continuous gradients, and for functions that satisfy the Polyak--{\L}ojasiewicz (P{\L}) inequality \citep{kar16}.
+In \secref{sec:preconditioned}, we briefly discuss preconditioned discrete gradient methods.

-In \secref{sec:numerical}, we present numerical results for several test problems, and a numerical comparison of different numerical solvers for the discrete gradient equation \eqref{eq:dg_method}.
+In \secref{sec:numerical}, we present numerical results for several test problems, and a numerical comparison of different numerical solvers for the discrete gradient equation~\eqref{eq:dg_method}.
 We conclude and present an outlook for future work in \secref{sec:conclusion}.

 We emphasise that the majority of these results hold for nonconvex functions.
 Our contributions to the foundations of the discrete gradient method opens the door for future applications and research on discrete gradient methods for optimisation, with a deeper understanding of their numerical properties.